 If the resignation would leave the board without a quorum, it will take effect thirty days after the board meeting or earlier if enough vacancies are filled so there will be a quorum.
-The vacancies can be filled by the board or by the members if the item is on the agenda for a members' meeting during the thirty days.

 (d) Withdrawing resignation

 A director can withdraw a resignation before it takes effect, but only if the board passes a motion to consent to withdrawal.